zeroban/intro-to-programming-dorado/instructions/common/how-to-submit.md

 # How to: Submit an Assignment

-## Step 1: In your Slack class announcements channel click the Submit Assignment bookmark OR at the bottom of your lesson page click the link for Squibby 2.0.
-You can also get to the submission form using this link: [Squibby 2.0 Assignment Submission Form](https://airtable.com/shrSiBzWPqo1xUBv4)
+## Step 1: In your Slack class announcements channel click the Submit Assignment bookmark OR at the bottom of your lesson page click the link for Homework Assignment Submission Form.
+You can also get to the submission form using this link: [Assignment Submission Form](https://airtable.com/shrBpqHbS6wgInoF9)

 ![Submit Assignment: Step 1](../assets/submit-assignment/getting-to-submission-form.png)